Gtindi/Gtindi/README.md

 <ul>
-  <li>Hi, Gabriel Tindi, programmer looking to learn more and more in the programming market.
+  <li>Hi, I'm a Software Engineer looking to learn more and share my skills in this industry</li>
 </ul>

 ## Connect with me :)